 How Much Should You Tip Your Doorman This Holiday?

-They work hard for you all through the year, but you may not even know their name.
-The people who make life easier.
+They work hard for you all through the year, but you may not even know their name

 Although it seems like a fairly simple ritual, the question of “how much?” is often the most daunting part of holiday tipping, especially to people who are new to the city or living in a large building.
 Fortunately, Undivided has done the “heavy lifting” for you this year, by researching typical and accepted tipping practices for all of the people who make your New York City life a little bit easier.